Sick Leave Eligibility

 Advancement of Sick Leave

-• An agency may advance up to 15 workdays of additional sick leave to an employee in extenuating circumstances.
+• An agency may advance up to 15 workdays of additional sick leave to an employee in extenuating circumstances who has exhausted all sick, annual and compensatory leave.
 The agency must have reasonable assurance that the employee is expected to return to work within the specified period of time based upon written verification from the health care practitioner.

 • Upon return to work, the employee will have all earned sick leave applied to reduce the leave deficit at the rate of 1.25 days per month (or if part-time, the monthly earning rate) until the deficit has been reimbursed.